-Nada de can be used with nouns, infinitives or clauses to express the idea of "any of it".
+Nada de can be used with nouns, infinitives or clauses to express the idea of "any/none of it" which is often translated into English with the expression "at all".
 Let's see some examples.

 Nada de + nouns